SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-06-dems-win-repubs-insurrection.md

 <img src="{{ site.baseurl
 }}/images/2021-01-06-dems-win-repubs-insurrection-ap-dems-win-georgia.jpg" width="400" height="409" alt="AP: Warnock &amp; Ossof win Georgia" title="AP: Warnock &amp; Ossof win Georgia" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
-Still&hellip; the AP has officially called the Georgia run-offs for the Senate in favor of Warnock and Ossof. <sup id="fn8a">[[8]](#fn8)</sup> The Democrats will control the Senate as soon as they can be sworn in, presumably tomorrow.
+Still&hellip; the AP has officially called the Georgia run-offs for the Senate in favor of Warnock and Ossof. <sup id="fn8a">[[8]](#fn8)</sup> (Though as of this writing, Loeffler has not conceded and is promising the endless legal challenges she apparently learned from Trump.)
+The Democrats will likely control the Senate as soon as they can be sworn in, presumably tomorrow.
 With control of the House and the Presidency, this means the adults will soon be back in charge.

 On the other hand, as the inimitable PZ Myers put it earlier today
 <sup id="fn9a">[[9]](#fn9)</sup>, these were shamefully close races.
 Almost 50% of